 - Introduce the Capstone project to initiate a project, and identify stakeholders

-Module 2: Project Time, Cost, Quality, and Human Resources
+Module 2: Project Schedule, Cost, Quality, and Human/Physical Resources

 - 3 key types of scheduling methods